-Daniel Cheryshev studies the Bachelor in International Relations + International Relations at IE University while working as a business operations intern at Madrid tech startup, Super Robotics.
+Daniel Cheryshev studies the Dual Degree in Business Administration + International Relations at IE University while working as a business operations intern at Madrid tech startup, Super Robotics.
 We spoke to him about his IE University experience, the skills you need for his industry and advice he has for future students.

 I’m Daniel Cheryshev, a motivated and curious final-year student at IE University.
 I’m passionate about the business world and international relations.
 I work at a Spanish tech company that aims to implement automation in the supermarket sector.

 My role is to search for technological synergies for the company, manage our customer and supplier relationship management tools and do research.
 I’ve found that interpersonal and soft skills have been some of the most valuable to my career so far and I’m happy to have learned them at IE University.

 Could you tell us about your current work at Super Robotics?

 I do a wide range of tasks.
 One of them is working on the company’s customer relationship management tool in order to effectively save our clients’ information.
 I contact suppliers when searching for new components for our robots in development, and help in research tasks such as looking for the best external human resources company that could help us in recruiting processes.

 How did your experience at IE University prepare you for your professional career?

 IE University has prepared me to deal with many business fields at the same time.
 For example, for my research tasks, I need knowledge of human resources, marketing and strategy—three subjects I learned at IE University during my program.
 The most important thing, however, is probably the interpersonal skills that I developed during my classes, which prepared me to talk with other people in a professional manner and establish effective working relationships with them.

 What is the competitive advantage that studying at IE University provides or has provided you?